FREQUENTLY ASKED QUESTIONS

 Does the library provide access to Westlaw?

 Only faculty, current students and staff of the College of Law have access to Westlaw.
-LexisNexis Academic is available to everyone for legal research and updating materials.
+Nexus Uni is available to everyone for legal research and updating materials.
 The State Law Library provides public access to Westlaw.

-Where can I find older versions of City Code for Salt Lake City?
+Where can I find older versions of the City Code for Salt Lake City?

 The City Recorder’s Office has superseded versions of the City Code.
 You can call them at (801) 535-7671 to find out what years they have.